About Us

 Club Championship Controller: Nigel Smith

-Chess Club Committee: Keith Trower, Nigel Smith, Tony Milnes, Nigel Dennis, Majid Mashayekh, Yuri Krylov
+Chess Club Committee: Keith Trower, Nigel Smith, Tony Milnes, Nigel Dennis, Majid Mashayekh, Yuri Krylov, Simon Foster

 Our History